betatim/deep-nlp-class/slides.md

 * Fast, reliable, modern.
 * Tokeniser, parser, part-of-speech, named entity recogniser.
-* Concolutional neural networks under the hood.
+* Convolutional neural networks under the hood.
 * Supports 20+ languages.
 * Use it from Python, most heavy lifting is in Cython.
 * MIT license